netlify/gotrue/README.md

 `MAILER_TEMPLATES_EMAIL_CHANGE` - `string`

 URL path to an email template to use when confirming the change of an email address.
-Defaults to `/.netlify/gotrue/templates/email-change.html`
 `SiteURL`, `Email`, `NewEmail`, and `ConfirmationURL` variables are available.

 Default Content (if template is unavailable):